Kids and Birds

 10. Join a Birdathon Team!

-Birdathon is a fun way to raise money for Portland Audubon and it is FUN.
+Birdathon is a fun way to raise money for the Audubon Society of Portland and it is FUN.
 Join a team and see how many birds species you can find.
-Ask your family and neighbors to sponsor you for counting birds for Portland Audubon.
+Ask your family and neighbors to sponsor you for counting birds for Audubon.